RIFLES PART 3:

 M/38: 1939 - 1945.
 M/44: 1943 - early 1950's

-Soviet M/91-30 rifle was not really suitable for all troops, so a carbine was designed for cavalry, signal troops, artillery and vehicle drivers.
+Soviet M/91-30 rifle was not really suitable for all troops, so handier carbine was designed for cavalry, signal troops, artillery and vehicle drivers.
 That carbine was carbine M/38 introduced to use of Soviet military in February of 1939.
 Mass production started already in 1939, and kept going until end of World War 2.
+What is known suggests that Izhevsk arsenal manufactured M/38 and M/44 carbines in 1939 - 1945, while Tula manufactured them only in year 1944.
 Carbine M/38 was very similar to M/91-30 infantry rifle, but barrel and forward parts of stock were naturally shorter and rear sight plus holding rings different.
-Carbine M/38 also had no attachment for bayonet of any type.
+Carbine M/38 also had no attachment for bayonet of any type and it was issued without bayonet.

-The Finns captured 489 carbines M/38 during Winter War and during early phase of Continuation War more were captured.
-However number of Finnish captured M/38 carbines was never large.
-This carbine never got popular among Finnish troops mainly because of its large muzzle-flash.
+The Finns captured 489 carbines M/38 during Winter War and even larger number was captured during early phase of Continuation War.
+However the total number of Finnish-captured M/38 carbines was never very large.
+This carbine had limited popularity among Finnish troops - while it had handy size it also produced large muzzle-flash.
 Large muzzle flash did not only give away the shooter even in daytime, but in the dark ruined night-vision of the shooter temporarily, in effect momentarily blinding him.
-Finnish troops captured also carbine M/44 in very small numbers during the last few months of Continuation War.
+Finnish troops captured also carbine M/44 in small numbers during the last few months of Continuation War.

-During 2nd World War Soviets started considering the lack of bayonet as a problem with carbine M/38, so tests were organised in May of 1943.
+During World War 2 the Soviets started considering the lack of bayonet as a problem with carbine M/38, so tests were organised in May of 1943.
 Design of N. S. Semin with folding bayonet got selected and its mass-production started in January of 1944 replacing carbine M/38 and rifle M/91-30 in production (*).
-Carbine M/44 continued probably to early 1950's in Soviet Union, until being replaced in production by SKS.
-After WW2 copies of carbine M/44 were manufactured in least in Poland, Hungary, Romania, China and North Korea.
-In Finland the amount of captured carbines M/44 was never large, so they were classed under same name "7,62-mm carbine model 1930" as M/38 carbines.
-Remaining carbines of both types were sold to Interarmco in the same time and shipped abroad in 1960.
+While manufacturing of M/44 carbines ended in Soviet Union in year 1945, Soviet industry later shortened number of M/91-30 rifles to carbine length, with the resulting carbine being known as M/91-30-59.
+After World War 2 carbines M/44 were manufactured in least in Poland, Hungary, Romania, China and North Korea.
+In Finland the number of captured carbines M/44 was never large, so Finnish Army marked them under the same inventory name "7,62-mm carbine model 1930" as M/38 carbines.
+Year 1951 Finnish inventory contained 2,291 "carbines model 1930".
+Remaining carbines of both types were sold to Interarmco in the same time and exported year 1960.

-(*) Also M/44 carbines with barrel markings of year 1943 exist.
+(*) Also M/44 carbines with barrel markings from year 1943 exist.
 These could be from field test series manufactured in November of 1943.
-Second possibility is that the barrels used in them were originally manufactured for M/38 carbines, but when M/44 replaced it in production they were used in these new rifles instead.
+Second possibility is that the barrels used in them were originally manufactured for M/38 carbines, but when M/44 replaced it in production they were used to make carbines m/44.

 SOURCES: